-At the 2022 Annual Meeting of Stockholders, the stockholders indicated their preference that the Company solicit a non-binding advisory vote on the compensation of the named executive officers, commonly referred to as a "say-on-pay vote," every year.
+At the 2023 Annual Meeting of Stockholders, the stockholders indicated their preference that we solicit a non-binding advisory vote on the compensation of the NEOs, commonly referred to as a "say-on-pay vote," every year.
 The Board has adopted a policy that is consistent with that preference.
-In accordance with that policy, this year, the Company is again asking the shareholders to approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement in accordance with SEC rules.
+In accordance with that policy, this year, we are again asking the stockholders to approve, on an advisory basis, the compensation of the NEOs as disclosed in this proxy statement in accordance with SEC rules.

-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
-The compensation of our named executive officers subject to the vote is disclosed in the Compensation Discussion and Analysis, compensation tables and the related narrative disclosure contained in this proxy statement.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this proxy statement.
+The compensation of our NEOs subject to the vote is disclosed in the Compensation Discussion and Analysis, compensation tables and the related narrative disclosure contained in this proxy statement.
 As disclosed in those disclosures, we believe that our compensation policies and decisions are consistent with current market practices.
-Compensation of our named executive officers is designed to enable the Company to attract and retain talented and experienced executives to lead us successfully in a competitive environment.
+Compensation of our NEOs is designed to enable the Company to attract and retain talented and experienced executives to lead us successfully in a competitive environment.

-Accordingly, the Board is asking the stockholders to indicate their support for the compensation of the Company's named executive officers as described in this proxy statement by casting a non-binding advisory vote "FOR" the following resolution:
+Accordingly, the Board is asking the stockholders to indicate their support for the compensation of the NEOs as described in this proxy statement by casting a non-binding advisory vote "FOR" the following resolution: